ECHOEProject/echoe/doc/documentation.md

 ## Rhetorical Markup

 Within the ECHOE subset of Blickling, Vercelli, and their variant witnesses, we have striven to record the rhetorical structures of binomial pair and enumeration, while instances of audience address have been marked up throughout the corpus.
 These features have been recorded as `<seg>`{.xml} nodes with the attribute `@ana` carrying a value `binomial`, `enumeration`, or `audAddress`.
 (As noted under [Verse and Rhythmical Prose] above, the same element and attribute have been used with the value `verseLike` to set off metrical content.
-Where transposition elements extend beyond the word level, this too involves `<seg>`{.xml} elements with `@ana` attributes; these can be distinguished from rhetorical and metrical markup by their value `pos1`/`pos2`.
+Where transposition elements extend beyond the word level, this too involves `<seg>`{.xml} nodes with `@ana` attributes; these can be distinguished from rhetorical and metrical markup by their value `pos1`/`pos2`.
 Contrast uses of the same element with `@xml:id`, used to mark up sequences for which scribes have offered alternative readings or glosses, and `@type`, used to mark transposition sequences and Romanized Greek script.)

 ### Audience Address